The Aquarium of the Pacific welcomes people of all abilities to explore the Pacific Ocean.

 - The Aquarium of the Pacific and its exhibits are wheelchair accessible.
 Wheelchairs are available for check out free of charge at the Information Desk.
 Behind-the-Scenes tours (when offered) are wheelchair accessible.

-- A guest in a wheelchair can touch animals in an Aquarium touch pool or request to have an animal brought to them.
+- A guest in a wheelchair can touch animals in any Aquarium touch pool.
+If assistance is needed, please talk with Aquarium staff.

 - In the Pacific Visions culmination gallery, the interactive tables are at accessible heights for visitors in wheelchairs.